stomp/stomp-spec/src/stomp-specification-1.1.md

 ## Augmented BNF

-A STOMP session can be more formally described using the Backus-Naur Form (BNF) grammar used in the HTTP/1.1 [rfc2616](http://www.w3.org/Protocols/rfc2616/rfc2616-sec2.html#sec2.1).
+A STOMP session can be more formally described using the Backus-Naur Form (BNF) grammar used in HTTP/1.1 [rfc2616](http://www.w3.org/Protocols/rfc2616/rfc2616-sec2.html#sec2.1).

     NL                  = <US-ASCII new line (line feed) (octect 10)>